Are HIPAA/HITECH and meaningful use security requirements confusing?

 Can you afford a data breach that can lead to loss of reputation and revenue?

 EHR 2.0 has answers!
-Learn and meet compliance(HIPAA/HITECH) and Meaningful Use(MU) security requirements for a medium-large practices and small-medium hospitals.
-As the adoption of electronic health record increases, it becomes critical for healthcare practices to develop strategies to protect electronic health information, and comply with HIPAA/HITECH regulations and EHR meaningful use measures.
-This virtual instructor-led online training will help you understand HIPAA/HITECH information security requirements and steps required to implement secure and compliant EHR systems.
+Learn and meet compliance(HIPAA/HITECH) and Meaningful Use(MU) security requirements in a small practice.
+As the adoption of electronic health record increases, it becomes critical for small healthcare practices to develop strategies to protect electronic health information, and comply with HIPAA/HITECH regulations and EHR meaningful use measures.
+This virtual instructor-led online training will help you understand HIPAA/HITECH information security requirements and steps required to implement secure and compliant EHR systems for a small practice.
 During this course, you will also have the opportunity to explore the security best practices and integrate regulatory requirements into your existing practice.

 - Experts from healthcare, security and compliance, and audit professions

 Training participants will get

 - Resource and reference list to healthcare IT security topics

 - Access to HIPAA Security Portal for 30 days